Kingsbridge Subdivision Meridian, Idaho 83642

-Builders must submit plans to the Architectural Review Committee ("ARC") for approval prior to start of construction.
+Builders must submit plans to the Architectural Review Committee ("ARC") for approval prior to the start of construction.
 Plans are to include a site plan (at a scale of not less than 1"=8') detailing the location, dimensions and square footage of the dwelling, garage, driveway, sidewalks, patios, decks and any accessory structures or improvements; and all exterior elevations and floor plans for the dwelling, garage and any accessory structures (each at a scale of not less than 1"=3'); which will be kept with the ARC during the construction phase.
 If you want your plans back, they will be made available for one week following the ARC's review.
 Colors must be chosen from the ARC's approved palette and must be submitted to the ARC for approval prior to application, both as to the colors and the combinations thereof.

 No Split Entry homes will be approved.